1979 Spanish general election: Nomination rules

-Other causes of ineligibility for both chambers were imposed on a number of territorial-level officers in the aforementioned categories—during their tenure of office—in constituencies within the whole or part of their respective area of jurisdiction.
-Incompatibility provisions extended to the impossibility of simultaneously holding the positions of deputy and senator.
+Other ineligibility provisions also applied to a number of territorial officials in these categories within their areas of jurisdiction.

+Incompatibility rules included those of ineligibility (except for chairs of national trade unions), and also barred combining legislative roles (deputy and senator).

+Parties and lists

 The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
-Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within fifteen days of the election call, whereas groupings of electors needed to secure the signature of at least one permille—and, in any case, 500 signatures—of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 15 days of the election call, whereas groupings of electors needed to secure the signature of at least one permille—and, in any case, 500 signatures—of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list.

-Election date

-The term of the Cortes elected in the 1977 election was not to be continued beyond 15 June 1981, in the event they were not dissolved earlier.
-An election was required to be held within from 30 to 60 days after the date of expiry of the Cortes, setting the latest possible date for election day on Friday, 14 August 1981.